-How much will it cost me to replace my EV battery?
+How much does it cost to replace electric car batteries?

 EVs, just like anything that operates on a battery, will eventually need a battery replacement.
 This is a pretty rare occurrence, especially with ever-improving battery technology.

-Still, an EV battery replacement feels far more complicated and costly than simply switching out the double AAs on the remote.
-To ease some of those EV anxieties, let’s take a deeper look into your vehicle’s battery life, plus ways you can extend it.
+Still, an EV or Electric Car battery replacement feels far more complicated and costly than simply switching out the double AAs on the remote.
+To ease some of those EV anxieties, let’s take a deeper look into your car’s battery life, plus ways you can extend it.

-Why do you have to replace your battery?
+Why do you have to replace your battery in your Electric Car?

 Unfortunately, all batteries will eventually need to be replaced.
 As batteries age, they lose their ability to hold onto an electric charge.
 That being said, your EV battery is better than traditional batteries.
 Your EV uses a lithium-ion battery, which is specifically designed for a longer life span.
 Nonetheless, even fancy lithium-ion batteries degrade over time due to several chemically-related factors.
 Go ahead and put on your lab coats and pull out those test tubes because it’s time for a quick chemistry lesson.
 Within an EV battery, lithium ions shuttle back and forth between the cathode (the negative side) and the anode (the positive side) with the help of electrolytes.
 This back-and-forth of lithium ions is essentially how the battery operates, and unfortunately, environmental and unavoidable chemical reactions can impede performance.